-If you are one of those few who is more of a cast iron type of grill guy, then welcome to the club!
+If you’re one of the few who are more of a cast iron type of grill person, then welcome to the club!
 In this article, we are going to talk about cast iron grills.
-A cast iron grill is perfect for grilling as it can evenly distribute heat and is very durable and extremely tough.
+A cast iron grill is perfect for grilling as it can evenly distribute heat and is extremely durable and very tough.

-If your grill grates are rusted then it is high time that you should replace them with a new set.
-Furthermore, we should ensure that our grill grate is well taken care of so that the number of times we need to replace our grill can be reduced.
+If you have rusting grill grates then it’s high time you replace them with a new set.
+Furthermore, you should ensure that the grill grate is well taken care of as to reduce the number of times having to replace them.

 The cast iron grill grate is an efficient conductor of heat, which makes cooking easy on every square inch.
 It’s no surprise that a majority of the people would choose cast iron as the type of grill that they want.

-Below are the 6 steps to ensure that your cast iron grill grate is well taken care of.
+Below are 6 steps ensuring that your cast iron grill grates is well taken care of.

-Clean after use: What brush to use on cast iron grill
+Clean after use: What brush to use on cast iron grills?

 It is advisable that you clean your grill grates right after using them.
-The best temperature for it to be cleaned is warm and not completely cooled off.
+The best temperature for cleaning them is when they’re warm and not completely cooled off.
 The heat will allow you to easily scrape off the excess food and residue from your grilling.

 Scrape the grate